-No, you should avoid wearing jeans and tight-fitting leggings, tights, or other pants after getting a thigh tattoo as they trap heat and increase friction, which will almost certainly damage your tattoo.
+No, you should avoid wearing jeans, leggings, tights, or other pants after getting a thigh tattoo.
+Tight-fitting pants trap heat and increase friction, which will damage your tattoo.

 If your piece extends into your waistband, lower, or middle back area, avoid wearing any clothes with a tight or restrictive waistband for the same reasons.

-Wait at least 48-72 hours before high-intensity training and heavy sweating as it can cause infections.
+Wait at least 1-2 days before working out, especially high-intensity training.
+Heavy sweating may cause infections and even distort the appearance of your new piece, blurring or fading the ink..
 After that initial period, you can slowly resume low-intensity lower body workouts such as walking.

 If you’re really looking to get a solid workout in, wait at least 1-2 weeks before doing so, and try to focus on upper body movements to reduce the strain on your thighs.
 And definitely skip the sauna afterwards.